Antares0982/ssrJSON/README.md

 ## How To Install

-Pre-built wheels is available on PyPI.
+Pre-built wheels are available on PyPI.

 ```
 pip install ssrjson